Ficus Shivereana Care

 |Common issues:||Overwatering and leaf burn from too much sun.|

 The ficus shivereana is a mottled mojito colored variegated rubber plant.
 It’s as good as it’s sounds!
-We run down how to care for this rare houseplant…
+I have a lot of these plants, some in my home and some that I propagate for sale, they are a great looking plant, you just need to be patient with their slow growth rate.
+Here I run down how to care for this rare houseplant.

-See also: Fiddle Leaf Fig Care, Ficus Triangularis Variegata, Fiddle Leaf Fig Propagation, Variegated Ficus, Variegated Fiddle Leaf Fig, Rubber Plant Care, Ficus Religiosa, Ficus Elastica Ruby, Ficus Triangularis.
+See also: Ficus Shivereana Propagation, Fiddle Leaf Fig Care, Fiddle Leaf Fig Propagation, Variegated Ficus, Variegated Fiddle Leaf Fig, Rubber Plant Care.

 Ficus Shivereana Light Needs

-Medium to bright indirect sun is great to enoucrage growth and the plants variegation.
+Medium to bright indirect sun is great to encourage growth and the plants variegation.
+They can be really slow growing, do not worry too much if you don’t see rapid growth.

 How Often to Water